leogx9r/DiscordCrypt/README.md

-While we give users a choice regarding the options they want to use when originally setting up an encrypted conversation, we offer a simple way to do it, using strong cryptography.
+While we give users a choice regarding the options they want to use when originally setting up an encrypted conversation via manually setting passwords, we offer a simple way to do it, using strong cryptography.

 This involves using an
-[asymmetric key exchange algorithm](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) which, while allowing you to post information on an insecure channel, allows a strong secret to be shared between parties.
+[asymmetric key exchange algorithm](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) which, while allowing you to post information on an insecure channel, allows a strong secret key to be shared between two parties.

 Advanced users are free to mess with the configuration, though be aware that we will only discuss the built-in key exchange feature in this tutorial.